In this exercise, you will be working in the sandbox page you used for the Swap and Find Min activity.

 - Read over the

-to swap the smallest item with the first item.
+selectionSortfunction.
+The function currently callsfindMinIndexonce, to find the index of the smallest item in the array, and then callsswapto swap the smallest item with the first item.
 That's the correct first step in the Selection Sort algorithm, but it needs to be done repeatedly to sort the array.- Complete the

-function by following the instructions in the comments.
+selectionSortfunction by following the instructions in the comments.
 You will need a loop, becauseThat type of repetition suggests a loop.

 - the next step would be to find the next smallest item (the smallest item if you start at index 1) and to swap it with the second item (the item at index 1),